 After you set up a client in Plesk, you can create your new domain.
-If you have not set up a client in Plesk already, see the previous section, Step 1 - Creating a Client in Plesk on page 13.
+If you have not set up a client in Plesk already, see the previous section, Step 1 - Creating a Client in Plesk on page 14.

-To Add a New Domain in Plesk
+▶ To Add a New Domain in Plesk

-- 1. If you are not already logged in to Plesk, log in using admin for your login and the password you created when you logged in to Plesk for the first time. - 2.
+- 1. If you are not already logged in to Plesk, log in using admin for your login and the password you created when you logged in to Plesk for the first time.
+If you are an Assisted Service Plan customer, use the login you defined during account set up. - 2.
 From the menu on the left, select Domains.